Cattle and Sheep

 Lice on cattle: One application will generally eradicate all lice.
 Complete clearance of all lice may take 4 - 5 weeks during which time lice hatch from the eggs and are killed.
 A very few lice may survive on a small minority of animals.

-Flies on cattle: Where horn-flies predominate, treatment and prevention of infestations can be expected for 4 - 8 weeks.
+Flies on cattle: For the treatment and prevention of infestations by biting and non-biting flies.
+Where horn-flies predominate, treatment and prevention of infestations can be expected for 4 - 8 weeks.
+Treatment for flies should not be repeated within four weeks.

 Keds and lice on sheep: Application to the mid-point of the shoulders of sheep in short or long fleece will reduce the incidence of a biting louse or ked infestation over a 4 - 6 week period after treatment.